Nacro

-Nacro is a social justice charity based in England and Wales, established in 1966 from the previous National Association of Discharged Prisoners’ Aid Societies, it became the largest criminal justice-related charity in England and Wales.
+Nacro is a social justice charity based in England and Wales.
+Established in 1966 from the previous National Association of Discharged Prisoners’ Aid Societies, it became the largest criminal justice-related charity in England and Wales.
 In the 1970s Nacro also became involved in policy discussions with the British Government, particularly with the Home Office, which has responsibility for prisons and probation services.
 Since 2011, its strategy has focused on extending its high-level influence at government level, with commissioners, policy makers and practitioners, and increasing its partnership work.

-Today, Nacro focuses its efforts on changing supporting individuals, building stronger communities and reducing crime.
-They support vulnerable individuals into society, offering housing, education, substance misuse recovery and advice.
+Today, Nacro focuses its efforts on supporting individuals, building stronger communities and reducing crime.
+It supports vulnerable individuals into society, offering housing, education, substance misuse recovery and advice.

 Services

-The charity offers a wide variety of services across England and Wales.
-Its services have expanded from criminal justice to also include housing, education for young people and adults, support and advice and campaigning for political changes in society.
+The charity offers a wide range of services across England and Wales.
+Its services have expanded from criminal justice to include housing, education for young people and adults, support and advice, and campaigning for political changes in society.